Fi0x/EDCT/README.md

+# ⚠️ WARNING ⚠️
+The tool currently has some issues during its initialization phase, which can cause the **inara-website to get blocked for a while.**

 # Elite: Dangerous Carrier Trader
 **EDCT is a tool for large quantity trades in Elite: Dangerous.
 It is very useful for fleet carrier owners to find profitable trades.**